 Torque Converter Clutch

-The torque converter clutch creates a one to one connection between the output of the engine and the input of the transmission.
-This increases fuel mileage and reduces transmission fluid temperatures.
-This is because of normal torque converter slippage between the impeller and turbine.
-This slippage consumes power during the coupling phase.
+The (TCC) torque converter clutch creates a one-to-one connection between the engine and the transmission that increases fuel mileage and reduces transmission fluid temperatures.
+Slippage consumes power during the coupling phase.
 Locking the converter shell to the turbine shaft prevents this slippage from occurring.

-The clutch is inside the torque converter case; it contains a friction material that locks the turbine shaft to the inside of the torque converter’s shell.
-It’s controlled by the TCM.
-It sends a pulsed voltage signal to the TCC solenoid.
+The clutch is inside the torque converter case; it contains a friction material that locks the turbine shaft to the inside of the torque converter's shell.
+The TCM sends a pulsed voltage signal to the TCC solenoid.
 The solenoid moves a valve that sends pressurized fluid to the clutch circuit, engaging the TCC.
-When the clutch is disengaged, the torque converter operates normally, allowing the engine to rotate without stalling while the vehicle is slowing and coming to a stop.
-While the vehicle is slowing and approaching a stop, TCC application is undesirable, because like the clutch on a manual transmission it will cause the vehicle to stall.
+When the clutch is disengaged, the torque converter allows the engine to rotate without stalling.
+While the vehicle is slowing and approaching a stop, the TCC's application is undesirable.
+Like the clutch on a manual transmission, it causes the vehicle to stall.

 The clutch plate contains a spring and hydraulically controlled pistons.
 The pistons move the clutch disk into contact with the shell, providing a 1:1 mechanical connection.
 It's only engaged at certain times, depending on conditions like speed and temperature.
 The TCM makes these decisions based on input from various sensors.
 It compares the information to factory preset tables before engaging or disengaging the TCC.

 The ECT sensor monitors engine coolant temperature.
-The TCM will not engage the TCC until the engine warms to a preset temperature.
+The TCM delays the engagement of the TCC until the engine reaches a preset temperature.

 The MAF sensor monitors the volume of air passing through the air tube.
-The TCM will not engage the TCC while the engine is accelerating.
-Most transmissions will disengage during deceleration to prevent high emissions.
+The TCM disengages the TCC while the engine is accelerating.
+Most transmissions disengage the TCC during deceleration to prevent high emissions.

 The TP sensor indicates the throttle plate angle.
-If the driver were to suddenly accelerate to wide open throttle the TCM will disengage the TCC and downshift.
+If the driver accelerates to wide-open throttle, the TCM disengages the TCC to downshift.

-The brake switch is used to disengage the TCC when the vehicle slows or comes to a stop
+The TCM uses the brake switch signal is to disengage the TCC when the vehicle slows or comes to a stop.

 The TFT monitors transmission fluid temperature.
 The TCM uses this information to engage or disengage the TCC according to transmission fluid temperatures.